garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-file-storage.md

 {% tabs %}
 {% tab title="Upload" %}

-To Upload a file as File to the file share, use the following command:
+To Upload a file to the file share, use the following command:

 {% code %}
 ```